justusnoegel/deadwood_prediction/README.md

 * coarser resolution
 * raster deadwood map
     * option1: take all raster where a deadtree was found
-    + option2: take the difference
+    + option2: take the difference between each year